GuyMograbi/webpack-the-missing-guide/README.md

  - You are publishing a reusable library (e.g. twitter's bootstrap)
  - You want an easy and hassle free setup for web development
  - You want to join a big and rich community

+Webpack is getting more and more attention.
+It has become the default for [angular2 build system](https://github.com/angular/angular-cli#webpack-update) and its [npm stats](https://npm-stat.com/charts.html?package=webpack) show a very clear incline.

 ## Webpack is NOT just a module bundler